It’s important we get to know each other to make sure we’re a good fit cause trust me, it matters.

 He swiped right anyways saying, "Maybe he’ll give me a ride in his race car then.”

-We matched not long after.
-I messaged Austen per my dad’s excited request asking him about the race car photo and our conversation flowed from there.
+We matched instantly.
+Per my dad's excited request, I messaged Austen asking him about the race car photo and our conversation flowed from there.

 Austen convinced me he was filming a sunglasses commercial in Utah, so we flew out and hiked around taking photos and filming sunglasses.
 This type of thing isn’t really out of the ordinary until he told me he didn't pack any stabilization for his camera……Austen has the shakiest hands and I knew something was up when he didn’t pack his stabilizer.